andyfischer/circa/docs/syntax.md

         print('a equals b')
     end

-For statement
+For loop
 -------------

-A for-statement is specified by the `for` keyword.
+A for-loop is specified by the `for` keyword.
 The first line has this syntax:

     for <iterator name> in <list expression>